Local

 Skylee Merino, 15, has been missing from Coral Springs for over a week after family says she met up with an individual from Snapchat in a Tamarac parking lot on April 21.

-The Coral Springs Police Department has classified her as a runaway.
+The Coral Springs Police Department classified her as a runaway but has assigned a detective to the case.

-“We believe that it’s more than that,” her older sister, Shynelle Mae Perry, said in a post Saturday.
+“We believe that it’s more than that,” Merino’s older sister, Shynelle “Shy” Mae Perry, said in a post Saturday.

 Merino was picked up from her Coral Springs home around 3:23 a.m. on Tuesday, April 21, her sister said.
 She left her iPhone and Apple Watch there, but did have an old iPhone SE that family members did not know about, according to Perry, who is spearheading online efforts to bring Merino home.